oubiwann/lfe-openstack/README.rst

 * `lfeunit`_ (needed only to run the unit tests)
 * `lfe-utils`_ (various convenience functions)

-If you plan on installing lfe-rackspace system-wide, you will need to install these dependencies before using lfe-rackspace.
+If you plan on installing lfe-openstack system-wide, you will need to install these dependencies before using lfe-openstack.

 Installation